-Nestled in the heart of Sri Lanka, Horton Plains National Park is a breathtaking natural wonder that beckons adventurers and nature enthusiasts alike.
-This article takes you on a journey through this picturesque landscape, providing insights into its rich biodiversity, captivating history, and the ultimate guide for planning an unforgettable visit.
+Horton Plains National Park is a breathtaking natural wonder in Sri Lanka that attracts adventurers and nature lovers alike.
+This article will take you on a journey through its beautiful landscape, rich in biodiversity, and fascinating history, and the best guide to planning an unforgettable visit.

 Introduction to Horton Plains National Park

 Horton Plain is the highest mountain park in Sri Lanka, one of the 25 highest mountain parks in the world, and one of the best national parks to explore on your own.
 The one-way route is 9 km long and takes about 3 hours.
 Located at an altitude of 7,200 feet above sea level, the park covers an area of approximately 7,800 hectares, making it the highest plateau in Sri Lanka.
 Furthermore, this park is full of beautiful landscapes, waterfalls, and abundant wildlife.

 In the past, this plain was called Mahavali Plain because of the origin of the Mahavali River.
 But later, The park was named after Wilmot Horton, who was the British Governor-General of Sri Lanka from 1831 to 1837 after visiting the area while hunting one day in 1836.

 The history of Horton Plains National Park dates back to the Stone Age and there is evidence of early human settlement.
 For many years it was a hunting ground of the British colonialists and later as a protected national park protecting its natural value for future generations.